kzwkt/kzwkt.github.io/_posts/2024-06-08-installing-alpine-linux.md

 wtype
 zathura-pdf-mupdf

-run setup-devd, choose mdev or udev dont install libudev-zero if you plan to use udev, which allows udev rules for autoconfig
+run setup-devd, choose mdev or udev dont install libudev-zero if you plan to use udev

 cat .bin/s
 ```